mcode/rems-admin/SimpleSetupGuide.md

 1. Go to the EHR UI at http://localhost:3000 and play the role of a prescriber.
 2. Click **Patient Select** button in upper left.
 3. Find **Jon Snow** in the list of patients and click the first dropdown menu next to his name.
-4. Select 1 in the dropdown menu.
+4. Select **2183126 (MedicationRequest) Turalio 200 MG Oral Capsule**  in the dropdown menu.
 5. Click anywhere in the row to select Jon Snow.
 6. Click **Send Rx to PIMS** at the bottom of the page to send a prescription to the Pharmacist.
-7. Click **Submit to REMS-Admin** at the bottom of the page, which demonstrates the case where an EHR has CDS Hooks implimimented natively.
+7. Click **Submit to REMS-Admin** at the bottom of the page, which demonstrates the case where an EHR has CDS Hooks implemented natively.
 8. After several seconds you should receive a response in the form of two **CDS cards**:
-    - **Drug Has REMS: Documentation Required**.
 9. Select **Patient Enrollment Form** on the returned CDS card with summary **Drug Has REMS: Documentation Required**.
 10. If you are asked for login credentials, use **alice** for username and **alice** for password.
 11. A webpage should open in a new tab, and after a few seconds, a questionnaire should appear.
 12. Fill out the questionnaire and hit **Submit REMS Bundle**.
     12a.
 Alternatively fill out only some of the questionnaire for an asynchronous workflow and hit **Save to EHR**.
     12b.
 Visit the Patient Portal at http://localhost:3000/patient-portal and lay the role of the patient.
     12c.
-Login to the Patient Portal, use **jonsnow** for the username and **jon** for the password.
+Login to the Patient Portal, use **JonSnow** for the username and **jon** for the password.
     12d.
 Select the saved Questionnaire and fill out the rest of the questionnaire as well as the patient signature in the questionnaire and hit **Save to EHR** again.
     12e.
 Go back to the EHR UI at http://localhost:3000 and select the latest saved questionnaire from the second dropdown next to Jon Snow's name and continue in the role of the prescriber.
     12f.
 Click **Relaunch DTR** and fill out the remainder of the questionnaire, including the prescriber signature, then click **Submit REMS Bundle**.